Iceland Group Tours for Solo Travelers

 Why travel solo to Iceland?

-Everywhere you turn in Iceland, you’ll be faced with sheer volcanic forces that have shaped one of the most unique landscapes on earth.
+Everywhere you turn while traveling solo in Iceland, you’ll be awed by one of the most unique landscapes on earth.

-Imagine black deserts threaded with glacial rivers, amid volcanic peaks in all directions.
-Mysterious ravines offering some truly remote hiking routes, vast tundra scattered with wildflowers, and the Valley of Thor shrouded in a fine mist.
+Imagine lava fields threaded with glacial rivers and distant volcanic peaks.
+Mysterious ravines that pave the way for remote hiking routes.
+Vast tundra that melts to reveal wildflowers in spring and summer and mighty-sounding landmarks, such as the Valley of Thor, shrouded in a fine mist.
 Iceland’s terrain is as dramatic as it is beautiful, shaped by the constant shifting of tectonic plates.

 If it’s off-grid hiking you’re after, summer is the best time to visit.
-The landscape comes to life with days of endless sunshine, bringing flora and fauna to the valleys.
-Winter offers quite a different kind of adventure.
-You can expect glacier hiking, snowmobiling across the icy outback and bathing in an outdoor hot tub beneath the Northern Lights (weather permitting, of course).
+The landscape comes to life with days of endless light under the Midnight Sun, bringing flora and fauna to the valleys.

-Whether you’re seeking a magical winter or a summer adventure, travel to Iceland and you’re in for an outdoors experience like no other.
+Whether you’re seeking a magical winter or a summer adventure, travel solo to Iceland for a group tour and you’re in for an outdoor experience like no other.

 What’s the national language?

 Iceland is on Greenwich Meantime (GMT) and doesn’t observe Daylight Saving Time.